 7. Doodle: Best for group scheduling and meeting polls

-Finally, let's explore Doodle, which takes a uniquely collaborative approach to scheduling.
-Unlike Salesforce Scheduler's focus on one-on-one service appointments, Doodle excels at coordinating meetings among multiple participants through its signature polling feature.
-When you need to find a time that works for five executives across three time zones, Doodle's group polling eliminates the endless email chains and conflicting calendar checks.
+Moving forward, let's explore Doodle, which takes a uniquely collaborative approach to scheduling.
+Unlike Salesforce Scheduler's focus on one-on-one service appointments, Doodle coordinates meetings among multiple participants through its signature polling feature.
+When you need to find a meeting time that works for five executives across three time zones, Doodle's group polling eliminates the endless email chains and conflicting calendar checks.

 Key features